 It’s never too early to start teaching your kids the value of a garden and how to take care of plants, herbs, fruits and vegetables.
-In all honestly, I just hope that my attempts at teaching my daughter how to care for plants means she won’t end up with the brown thumb that I’ve had most of my life!
+In all honestly, I just hope that my attempts at teaching my daughter how to care for plants and trees means she won’t end up with the brown thumb that I’ve had most of my life!
 You don’t have to be an expert gardener to teach your kids how to love the life that comes from gardening, both in watching things grow and produce beauty and food that sustains life.
 Here are just a handful of fun gardening activities that are perfect for kids.

 1. Garden Markers